glixingxian/Design-Pattern/observer_pattern/java_built_in_observer_pattern.md

 # Java Built In Observer Pattern

-In java.util, We already have a Class called Observable and an **interface** called Observer, we could use them directly to desgin our patterns.
+In java.util, We already have a Class called Observable and an **interface** called Observer, we could use them directly to design our patterns.

 #### Observer Interface: